 As Cupid sharpens his arrow for Valentine’s Day, it’s time for me to take you on another fleshy tour of saucy London.
-I can reliably inform you that Erotic Art in London is the most popular post on Diary of a Londoness.
+I can reliably inform you that In the Flesh is the most popular post on Diary of a Londoness.
 Which of course makes me laugh and wink right back at you.
 So follow me, Londoness, together with Venus and her sidekick, Cupid, in search of the best of erotic London.

 Oh I say, Mr Sambourne!

 Mr Edward Linley Sambourne of 18 Stafford Terrace, Kensington, was a bit of a naughty voyeur.
 The house museum where he once lived is a Victoriana treasure trove and looks very proper indeed.
 That is, until you reach the top floor bathroom.
 When his wife Marion was away, Sambourne would invite female models to his house where he would snap them in their birthday suits.
 His bathroom is where he would develop the photos, and it’s now a gallery of nudes.
 He also used to catch unsuspecting people in the street using a concealed camera.
 I like to think Sambourne would have been very comfortable in the modern world of Instagram and reality TV!

 This one gets many tongues wagging: is it an insult to women or simply a little bit of fetishly naughty fun?
 Chair, by British pop artist Allen Jones is on show in all its fleshy finery at Tate Britain.
 She might be well-padded, but whatever you do, don’t sit on her!

 A Glass Canvas